Skip to main content

 Questions can be directed to precollege@uwlax.edu or 608.785.8835.

-This is an environmental focused residential summer camps for incoming 8th-12th grade students!
+This is an environmental focused residential summer camps for incoming 9th-12th grade students!
 Counselors and campers will stay on campus in Eagle Hall.
+This is a very hands on and engaging overnight camp.
+Spots fill up very quickly for interested students and camp counselors!
 No experience needed in the field of environmental studies- we will be working with faculty from the River Studies Center who will facilitate engaging hands on activities!

 Questions can be directed to precollege@uwlax.edu or 608.785.8835.